Actively Recruiting

 - Diagnosed with severe mental illness

-- Have cognitive, language, communication, visual, or hearing impairments that prevent understanding the intervention
+- Have cognitive, language, communication, visual, or hearing impairments that would make it difficult to understand the intervention

-- Currently receiving other psychosocial, psychoeducational, or parenting interventions
+- Currently receiving another psychosocial, psychoeducational, or parenting intervention

 AI-Screening